1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 The project team has heard many concerns that the project will lead to increased congestion and diversion onto neighborhood streets.
-Current modelling and engineering studies suggest that is unlikely to happen except in extraordinary circumstances.
-To address the concerns, PBOT will install this project as a pilot in spring 2019.
-The pilot will allow people who live in the neighborhood to see how the new facilities function and respond to what works well and what doesn’t.
-It will also give PBOT an opportunity to collect data on project impacts.
+Modelling and engineering studies suggested that was unlikely to happen except in extraordinary circumstances.
+To address the concerns, PBOT installed this project as a pilot in summer 2019.
+The pilot allowed people who live in the neighborhood to see how the new facilities function and respond to what works well and what doesn’t.
+It also gave PBOT an opportunity to collect data on project impacts.